What Does Uber’s Electric Car Announcement Mean for its Drivers?

 Through the fee reduction, the gig economy operator is hoping to help overcome the main barrier identified by drivers regarding EV uptake – the cost.

 The incentive program will reduce the running costs and total cost of ownership.
-The upfront cost, however, remains unchanged.
+The upfront cost of an electric car, however, remains unchanged.

 This guide will cover everything Uber driver's need to know about switching to an electric car.
 Key things we’ll cover include: